RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 Sliver is generally designed as a stage 2 payload, and as such we've not yet endeavored to minimize the implant's file size.
 Depending on how many protocols you enable in your implant the file can get large, we strongly advise the use of [stagers](https://github.com/BishopFox/sliver/wiki/Stagers) for actual operations.
 Such is the tradeoff for getting easy static compilation in Golang.

-Sliver implants in v1.5 and later support two implant modes of operation: "beacon mode" and "session mode."
+Sliver implants in v1.5 and later support two modes of operation: "beacon mode" and "session mode."
 Beacon mode implements an asynchronous communication style where the implant periodically checks in with the server retrieves tasks, executes them, and returns the results.
 In "session mode" the implant will create an interactive real time session using either a persistent connection or using long polling depending on the underlying C2 protocol.

 Beacons may be tasked to open interactive sessions over _any C2 protocol they were compiled with_ using the `interactive` command, i.e., if a beacon implant was not compiled with HTTP C2 it cannot open a session over HTTP (use the `close` command to close the session).
-However, currently implants initially compiled for session mode cannot be converted to beacon.
+However, currently implants initially compiled for session mode cannot be converted to beacon mode.
 Take this into account during operational planning.

 Some commands such as `shell` and `portfwd` only work over interactive sessions.